hyweljohnllewellyn/hywelme/_posts/2015-11-15-installing-jekyll-locally-on-a-mac.md

 ---
 ###Static Sites with Jekyll

 Static sites provide many benefits compared with other sites that require a database, for example Wordpress or Drupal.
-Static sites are particularly suited to projects requiring relatively simple websites with only a few pages, or blog style sites where [markdown](https://help.github.com/articles/markdown-basics/) is key.
+Static sites are fast to load for clients are particularly suited to projects requiring relatively simple websites with only a few pages, or blog style sites where [markdown](https://help.github.com/articles/markdown-basics/) is key.
 I considered [Hugo](https://gohugo.io/), but decided to try [Jekyll](http://jekyllrb.com/) because of the effectively **free** hosting and native integration on [GitHub](http://jgithub.com/).
 Also, there are more [Themes](http://jekyllthemes.org/) readily available.

+**A note of caution...** Static sites using Jekyll are written locally on you computer and then pushed to the server.
+Therefore, Jekyll and all it's pre-requisite software, for example Ruby, needs to be installed on your computer using the command line (terminal).
+This is not so user friendly and can result is some teething problems..

 ###Some Problems Installing Jekyll Locally on a Mac